-While previous studies have shown that eating too much red meat, especially processed meat, can cause cancer, research by Canadian scientists has discovered a combination of foods that can help reduce this risk.
+While previous studies have shown that eating too much red meat, especially processed meat, can cause cancer, research by Canadian scientists has discovered a combination of eating methods that helps reduce this risk.

-Canadian scientists have found a way to reduce the negative effects of eating too much meat.
+Canadian scientists have found a way to minimize the negative effects of eating too much meat.

 Photo: AI